OliPelz/mongodb-docker-init-database/README.md

 read a lot of instructions, but none fully worked for me, so i hacked together this example which now does what i want

+## Howto
-put the data you want to import (which needs to be generated with mongodump command) into
+1. put the data you want to import (which needs to be generated with mongodump command) into
 ```
 ./mongo-seed-data
 ```
-change the target database (myawesomedb) you want to import to in
+2. change the target database (myawesomedb) you want to import to in
 ```
 ./mongodb-scripts/seed.sh

 ```

-finally run docker compose to do the jobn
+3. finally run docker compose to do the jobn
 ```
 docker-compose up
 ```